hieuvp/learning-automation-tools/xpath/README.md

 As you can see in the above image, on writing the XPath it has highlighted the element which implies that this particular element was located using XPath.

-Now, let's move ahead with this XPath in Selenium article and understand different functions used in Selenium.

 ## XPath Functions